codebori/RealSolarFiction/GameData/RSF/README.md

 - [] [SXT LV-405 Vanguard](https://github.com/linuxgurugamer/SXTContinued/blob/master/GameData/SXT/Parts/Rocketry/Engine/Vanguard/X405.cfg) still has Liquid Fuel and Oxidizer for its additional RCS engine -> write patch and submit it to RealFuels-Stock
 - [] Fix Oscar B tank volumes: https://forum.kerbalspaceprogram.com/index.php?/topic/196996-real-world-sci-fi-mod-collection/&do=findComment&comment=3862324
 - [] Make sure there are ullage motors available early in the tech tree
+- [] Remove the Size restrictions from PP tanks, leave only the volume related upgrade path

 ## Changelog